mlcommons/algorithmic-efficiency/RULES.md

     global_batch_size: int) -> Iterator[Dict[str, Tensor]]:
 ```

 - The `build_input_queue` function will be called to produce the iterator over batches that the submitted data selection function consumes.
 It is responsible for all data reading, shuffling, repeating, preprocessing, and batching.
-Note that for Jax this should return an iterator over tensors of shape `(num_devices, per_device_batch_size, ...)`, and for PyTorch this should return tensors of shape `(global_batch_size, ...)`.
+Note that for Jax this should return an iterator over tensors of shape `(num_devices, per_device_batch_size, ...)`, and for PyTorch this should return tensors of shape `(per_device_batch_size, ...)` (assuming PyTorch's [DDP](https://pytorch.org/docs/stable/notes/ddp.html) is used).

 ###### Model initialization